 - Turn the heating on periodically – it may seem counter-intuitive to turn the heating on when the weather is warm but just turning it on for 15 minutes or so once a month will keep the system working well and avoid problems when you turn it back on when the weather gets cooler.
 Perhaps set it to come on when everyone’s out (even easier if you have a smart system that you can operate remotely!)

-- Get the boiler serviced – summer is a really good time to get your boiler serviced as it’s less disruptive and it’s actually cheaper!
+- Get the boiler serviced – summer is a really good time to get your boiler serviced as it’s less disruptive.
 It also identifies any potential issues and gives you chance to resolve them before you need it in the winter

 - Conduct proactive maintenance – because you don’t need the boiler for heat over the summer, it’s a great time to do all the sensible, proactive things that will prolong the life of the system and make it more efficient.
 This could include adding inhibitor to prevent sludge build-up, conducting a powerflush if you suspect you already have it or bleeding your radiators to get rid of any trapped air that could be compromising them.

 These small things could potentially make a big difference in terms of avoiding problems and keeping your boiler working better for longer so they’re well worth doing.
-If you need any further advice, or would like to book a service (on our Summer Boiler Service Offer!) or other plumbing or heating services, then give us a call on 0800 032 6478 or complete the form opposite.
+If you need any further advice, or would like to book a service or other plumbing or heating services, then give us a call on 0800 032 6478 or complete the form opposite.